Zettelkasten-Method/zettelkasten.de/content/posts/2022/01/zettelkasten-fiction-writing-part-1-knowledge.md

 Quite frequently, the question how to make the Zettelkasten Method work for fiction arises.
 The simple answer is: There is no need to modify the Zettelkasten Method because it only provides the overarching architecture for your notes and their connections.
 If your sources are fictional or non-fictional is just a question of the content your notes hold.

-To demonstrate this claim, I will show you ways to process a quote from the great book *The Godfather* by Mario Puzo.
+To demonstrate this claim, I will show you ways to process a quote from the great movie *The Godfather* by Mario Puzo.
 Please forgive me for not providing the exact bibliographical data since I read the book in German.
-All quotes are taken from [Goodreads](https://www.goodreads.com/work/quotes/266624-the-godfather?page=1).
+All quotes are taken from [Goodreads](https://www.goodreads.com/work/quotes/266624-the-godfather?page=1).[^goodr]

+[^goodr]: Some quotes might be from the book.
+I have no way to tell from the Goodreads data.

 ## The Quotes